gordontang/gordontang.github.io/about.md

 </tbody>
 </table>

-### What I do for fun
-I love sports.
-Everything including volleyball, dragon boat, hockey, golf, skiing, and more.
-Not surprisingly, I love the outdoors and the backcountry.
+### Getting personal

+I was born and raised in Toronto and am proud to call this city my home.

+I spend most of my free time on [student organizations](http://gordontang.ca/cv/) or [projects](http://gordontang.ca/projects/).
+I focused much of my time in high school and university honing soft skills and building a better community, but have recently begun to partake in personal projects.

+To unwind, I play sports, read, and cook (casually).

+#### Athletics

+I played competitive volleyball and badminton in high school, winning local championships and even the OFSAA/provincial volleyball championship one year.

+Nowadays, I play intramural volleyball to stay fit during school, some ultimate frisbee, and dragon boat in the Toronto Dragon Boat Festival.
+I dabble recreationally in outdoor shinny hockey, ski and snowboard in the winter, and golf in the summer.

+#### Reading

+I enjoy non-fiction, business, biography, science fiction, and philosophical books.

-In my spare time, I follow tech news and drool over cool new hardware and software.
+I follow tech news (e.g. The Verge, TechCrunch) and drool over cool new hardware and software.